stujampur/xpmgla.github.io/about/index.md

 [^2]: R. Buckminster Fuller.

 <br />
-The group for experimental methods in the humanities at Glasgow draws its inspiration from and is linked to the group for experimental methods in the humanities at Columbia.
+The group for experimental methods in the humanities at Glasgow draws its inspiration from and is linked to the [group for Experimental Methods in the Humanities at Columbia University](http://xpmethod.plaintext.in/).
 Our aim is to work in parallel, finding points of convergence wherever and whenever possible.

 <br />